miekg/dreck/commands.md

 | /lgtm | `/lgmt` | Approves the pull request |anyone | Yes |
 | /autosubmit | `/autosubmit` | When status is green, submits pull request | anyone | Yes |
 | /merge | `/merge` | When status is green and approved, submits pull request | Approvers, Reviewers | Yes |

+Extra commands may be defined via aliases, this depends on the configuration.